 Language studies

 Language and communication skills courses at Arcada are provided by lecturers in The Arcada Language Unit.
 We provide courses in the obligatory languages – Swedish, Finnish and English.
-Through co-operation with Hanken External link the Swedish School of Economics, we can also offer courses in Spanish, German, French and Russian.

 In addition, the Language Unit also assesses students' knowledge of the domestic languages and the results are stated in their degree certificates in accordance with section 6 of the Act on the Knowledge of Languages Required of Personnel in Public Bodies (424/2003).